 The following are examples of the types of Stamps and Tags used by the WSDOT Materials Fabrication Inspection Office.
 The letter or letter number combination on the Stamp or Tag represents the inspector who performed the inspection.
-In Figure 9-3, the inspector identification is denoted "M" and "G." In Figure 9-4, the inspector identification number.
+In Figure 9-3, the inspector identification is denoted "M" and "G." In Figure 9-4, the inspector identification is denoted "N," and the "001234" is the inspection identification number.